 THEY FIGURED HE WAS A LAZY TIME WASTING SLACKER.
 THEY WERE RIGHT.
 L.A. slacker Jeffrey Lebowski (Jeff Bridges) goes to see a millionaire who has the same name as him to get compensation after an unfortunate encounter with two thugs, but is drawn into a kidnapping case… The Coen Brothers’ attempt to have a little … Continue reading The Big Lebowski

-New York City, 1961; folk singer Llewyn Davies’s (Oscar Isaac) solo album isn’t selling and every night he’s trying to find new gigs and a place to sleep.
+New York City, 1961; folk singer Llewyn Davis’s (Oscar Isaac) solo album isn’t selling and every night he’s trying to find new gigs and a place to sleep.
 That’s the situation we find him in, and that’s the situation we’ll leave him in, in this pre-Dylan portrayal of the early ’60s folk scene.
-The Coen … Continue reading Inside Llewyn Davies
+The Coen … Continue reading Inside Llewyn Davis

 A HOMESPUN MURDER STORY.
 It’s been said that William H. Macy fought hard for this film.
 Ethan and Joel Coen were not sure that he was the right guy to play Jerry Lundegaard, a loser who plans to have his wife kidnapped.
 But Macy knew better.
 As soon as he had read the script … Continue reading Fargo: A Game Changer for the Coens